SorensenUCSC/CSE211-fa2022/homework-setup.md

 ## Install Docker

 Follow instructions [here](https://docs.docker.com/get-docker/).
 The destop version is recommended.
+The following instructions outline how to use docker primarily through the CLI, but the desktop app provides the same functionality and may be easier to use.

 ## Download the Container